Biblical patriarchy

-Biblical patriarchy, also known as Christian patriarchy, is a set of beliefs in Reformed Evangelical Protestant Christianity concerning gender relations and their manifestations in institutions, including marriage, the family, and the home.
+Biblical patriarchy, also known as Christian patriarchy, is a set of beliefs in Evangelical Protestant Christianity concerning gender relations and their manifestations in institutions, including marriage, the family, and the home.
 It sees the father as the head of the home, responsible for the conduct of his family.
-Notable people associated with biblical patriarchy include Douglas Wilson, R. C. Sproul, Jr., Voddie Baucham, the Duggar family, and Douglas Phillips.
+Notable people associated with biblical patriarchy include Douglas Wilson, R. C. Sproul, Jr., Voddie Baucham (who prefers the phrase "gospel patriarchy"), the Duggar family, Dale Partridge, Benjamin Szumskyj, and Douglas Phillips.

 Beliefs

 The "Tenets of Biblical Patriarchy" published by Vision Forum before their demise advocates such beliefs as: